raehik/upcost/README.md

 `upcost.service` belongs in `/etc/systemd/system/` because AFAIK, that's where custom services go.
-`loguptime` can go anywhere (it's a simple bash script) but I put it in `/usr/local/lib/systemd/system/scripts/` because that seemed reasonable.
+`upcost` is the script and can go anywhere, but I put it in `/usr/local/lib/systemd/system/scripts/` because that seemed reasonable.
 I didn't want it in the `$PATH`, as it shouldn't be run more than once per boot.